whatchamacallit233/DAT505-GitHub/README.md

 Creative Coding- Xiaowei Ji

-Please run the project by Atom, and install atom-live-server package before running it, otherwise some images will not be loaded.
+Please run these projects by Atom, and install atom-live-server package before running them, otherwise some images will not be loaded.